Ganiates03/market-volatility-modeling/README.md

 ## How to Run:
 1. Get a free Tiingo API key
+2. Set it as an environmental variable.
-2. On Mac, type in Terminal
+On Mac, type in Terminal
 ```bash
 export TIINGO_API_KEY="YOUR_API_KEY"
 ```